antiface/C-Land/Archives-Land/README.md

     * Plot: Plot is an important element of fiction, and therefore of novels;
     * Theme: Novels usually have "Themes" that they treat through the novel-form;
     * Style: The style of a novel is slightly more difficult to describe.
 In a sense, it is the result of all of the executive, editorial choices that an author makes when writing a novel;
+        * Such strategic novel-writing decisions include:
+            * Point of view;
+            * Narrator;
-        * Such strategic novel-writing decisions include: Point of view, Narrator, but also ["tactical choices of grammar, punctuation, word usage, sentence and paragraph length and structure, tone, the use of imagery, chapter selection, titles, and on and on.
+            * but also ["tactical choices of grammar, punctuation, word usage, sentence and paragraph length and structure, tone, the use of imagery, chapter selection, titles, and on and on.
 In the process of writing a story, these choices meld to become the writer's voice, his or her own unique style."] (https://en.wikipedia.org/wiki/Fiction_writing#Elements_of_fiction);